 Netflix e Resfriar

 If you have Netflix… Well, this is the section that I need to update most since I wrote the first draft of this page.
 First of all, what’s available might depend on where you are.
 This page claims there are some older filmes like “Pátio das Cantigas” on Netflix.
-Well, maybe in Portugal there are, but you can’t watch them where I like in the UK, so check your listings, but as far as I’m aware, it’s a no. There’s a new series called Glória that’s just been released and looks really good.
-It’s set during the Cold War and the Estado Novo.
-If stand-up comedy is more your thing, try looking for Salvador Martinha’s “Tip of the Tongue”.
-He’s a comedian, and his show was the only legit European Portuguese offering on UK Netflix for years and years until Glória finally came out.
-He has another one due soon (I’m writing this in April 2023 so if you are reading in the future, it’s probably already out!), called “Rabo de Peixe”.
-And in late 2022 there was a release of films by portuguese directors called “A Metamorfose dos Pássaros”, “Soa”, “Mar”, “Desterro” and “Simon Chama”
+Well, maybe in Portugal there are, but you can’t watch them where I live in the UK as far as I can see, so check your listings, but as far as I can tell, it’s a no.

 It’s definitely worth getting hold of a browser extension called Language reactor and using that in conjunction with Netflix because you’ll get a better idea of what’s being said.
 You can double-up the subtitles in english and portuguese and it makes the whole experience much, much easier and more effective.
+There’s another called Lingo Pie which I’ve heard of but not yet tried.

 Youtube